 - Time-efficient for respondents.

-- Questions are easy to understand and interpret.
+- Questions are usually easy to understand and interpret.

 - Results are easy to analyse.

-- If the respondent is struggling to understand a question, they can read the answer options for further context.
+- If a respondent is struggling to understand a question, they can read the answer options for further context.

 - Decrease the likelihood of irrelevant answers.